Types of wood finishes - Roble.Store

 Cedar oil

-Appearance: warm, hand rubbed and natural.
+Appearance: warm, hand-rubbed and natural.

-Ideal for: polishing floors and furniture.
+Ideal for: floor and furniture polishing.

-Color: light silver gray when fully worn
+Color: light silver-gray when fully weathered

 cedar oil